 Last week, one of the project managers was absent because of a medical leave.
 Taifa assumed that everyone knew but found out that only half of the team was informed.
 She suggested that the team send a card and volunteered to organize it.
 The team agreed that this was a good idea.
 Taifa has instituted some teambuilding.
 Each birthday is celebrated during their virtual meetings with singing, and when a project is completed, she awards the manager during their next virtual meeting.
-Plus they meet at the global annual face to face staff meeting, and she takes the team out for drinks during those occasions.
+Plus they meet at the global annual face to face staff meeting (at least she did before the global pandemic), and she takes the team out for drinks during those occasions.
 Still each member seems pretty independent and there is little sharing of new ideas and techniques among them.